wadehuber/codeexamples/programming/c_information.md

 # C

-## gcc compile flags
+## Compiling C with gcc

+We will be using [gcc](https://gcc.gnu.org/) for CSC240.
 Always compile your code using the following command line options to ensure you are writing standard C code:

 ```bash
 gcc --std=c11 -pedantic -Wall filename.c